 - Lifelong learning

-The funding for the programs including salaries for the community school coordinators at Roy Clark and Rosa Parks comes from school partners, grants, private donors, state money, school fundraisers, Family & Children's Services
+The funding for the programs including salaries for the community school coordinators comes from school partners, grants, private donors, state money, school fundraisers, Family & Children's Services

 Union began laying the foundation for the creation of multiple community schools.
 Announced in the summer of 2006, the initiative was an effort to bring in community and agency partners to lower socioeconomic level students to provide greater equity.
 In addition to the Oklahoma Bedlam Alliance for Health clinics, Union students at designated schools have access to mobile dental programs.